Shanice van de Sanden: We Play Strong

 Van de Sanden is one of UEFA's official ambassadors for #WePlayStrong, a social media and vlogging campaign which was launched in 2018.
 The campaign's "...aim is to promote women’s football as much as we can and to make people aware of women’s football, really,” Evans, another participant explains.
 “The ultimate goal is to make football the most played sport by females by 2020.
 So it’s a UEFA initiative to get more women and girls playing football, whether they want to be professional or not.”
 The series, which also originally included professional footballers Sarah Zadrazil, Eunice Beckmann, Laura Feiersinger and Lisa Evans and now also includes Petronella Ekroth and Shanice van de Sanden, follows the daily lives of female professional footballers.

 Personal life

+Van de Sanden was born in the Netherlands and is of Surinamese descent.
 As of August 2020, Van de Sanden has a girlfriend.

+She welcomed a daughter in November 2023.